 Invisalign can help with the complaints people have about their braces.
 Invisalign is practically invisible–most people won’t notice them.

 You can enjoy all your favorite foods, whether it’s chewing gum or popcorn or pizza.
 There are no diet restrictions.

 And though you have to brush and floss more often with Invisalign, it’s just the same as oral hygiene without Invisalign.
 There’s no special tools or techniques required.

 Making the Switch

 So how do you switch from braces to Invisalign?
 Ideally, it’s best to plan from the beginning to make the crossover so that you can start your treatment by making sure you accomplish the movements that braces do best first, then switch to the ones that Invisalign is suited for next.
 Then the braces have to be removed before Invisalign treatment can be planned.

 If you currently have braces, schedule a consultation with an Invisalign provider for an evaluation.
 You will then need to talk to your orthodontist and see if you can maneuver your teeth so that you’re ready for Invisalign.
 Working together, your orthodontist and Invisalign provider can determine the best way to approach the transition.

-To learn more about switching from Braces to Invisalign, please call (918) 528-3330 today for an appointment with a Tulsa cosmetic dentist at Winters Dental Excellence.
+To learn more about switching from Braces to Invisalign, please call (918) 528-3330 today for an appointment today.